putflyer/Final-Project/README.md

 Members: Ryan Watkins and Vishal Menon

 The project is essentially to pick the best neighborhood in Pittsburgh based on a series of metrics.
-The metrics are decided by us, and are backed up by the datasets linked below
+The metrics are decided by us, and are backed up by the datasets linked below.
+We decided we wanted to pick the best neighborhood from the perspective of a doordash or uber eat delivery driver.

 Vishal Menon Fast food establishments: https://data.wprdc.org/dataset/allegheny-county-fast-food